School of Medicine:

 Comprised of 2,400 faculty physicians and researchers, the Duke University School of Medicine along with the Duke University School of Nursing and Duke University Health System create Duke Health.
 Duke Health is a world-class health care network.
 Founded in 1998 to provide efficient, responsive care, the health system offers a full network of health services and encompasses Duke University Hospital, Duke Regional Hospital, Duke Raleigh Hospital, Duke Primary Care, Private Diagnostic Clinic, Duke Home and Hospice, Duke Health and Wellness, and multiple affiliations.

-Primary role:The Office of Academic Solution and Information Systems (OASIS) support team member in the Duke University School of Medicine has the day-to-day responsibilities for configuring, implementing, and supporting approximately 8000 workstations and 7000 customers throughout Duke School of Medicine departments, institutes and centers.
+Primary role:The OASIS Computing team has the day-to-day responsibilities for configuring, implementing, and supporting approximately 9000 workstations and 8000 customers throughout Duke School of Medicine departments, institutes and centers.
 The role is for Device Support IT, focused on end user technical support.

 Essential tasks/responsibilities:This position is responsible for IT maintenance regarding workstations, printers, and peripheral devices, along with some ancillary support for application issues.
 Analysts are expected to be first point of contact for IT questions, liaison between DHTS and customer base in order to respond to business needs.Specific duties include, but are not limited to: